encounter1997/SFA/README.md

 By Wen Wang,  Yang Cao,  Jing Zhang, Fengxiang He, Zheng-jun Zha, Yonggang Wen, and Dacheng Tao

-This repository is an official implementation of the paper [Exploring Sequence Feature Alignment for Domain Adaptive Detection Transformers](todo).
+This repository is an official implementation of the paper [Exploring Sequence Feature Alignment for Domain Adaptive Detection Transformers (coming soon)](todo).

 ## Introduction